localstack/docs/content/en/user-guide/aws/mediastore/index.md

 ### Upload an asset

-In order to upload a file (in this case, `myfile.txt`) to the container, use the `put-object` method.
+To upload a file named `myfile.txt` to the container, utilize the [`PutObject`](https://docs.aws.amazon.com/mediastore/latest/apireference/API_PutObject.html) API.
-This will upload the file to the path `/myfolder/myfile.txt` in the container.
+This action will transfer the file to the specified path, `/myfolder/myfile.txt`, within the container.
-Here we pass the `endpoint` from the previous step.
+Provide the `endpoint` obtained in the previous step for the operation to be successful.
+Run the following command to upload the file:

 {{< command >}}
 $ awslocal mediastore-data put-object \